lewallenbrandon/lewallenbrandon.github.io/_pages/cv.md

 Work experience
 ======
 * Software Engineer at Emerson Electric, April 2022 - Present
-  * Improved display generation performance by 50% by using parallel processing, caching, and asychronous programming.
+  * Improved display generation performance by 50% by using parallel processing, caching, and asynchronous programming.
   * Reworked plant history application to align with customer requirements for domain, administrator, and security requirements.
   * Implemented numerous bug fixes and unit testing for C# MVVM applications using MOQ and WPF.